Most people have heard of the term net worth, and many also understand what it means.

 - "Themes" help you to find investments that interest you

 Calculating Liquid Net Worth: An Example

-|Assets||Value||Discount||Value After Discount|
+|Asset||Value||Discount||Value After Discount|

-Next, add all of your liabilities and subtract them from the liquid value of your assets
+Next, add all of your liabilities and subtract them from the liquid value of your assets.

 How to Increase Your Liquid Net Worth